top of page

 Paper-making was a major source of employment, particularly in the villages of Stoneywood and Bucksburn, just north of Aberdeen.
 Several paper mills were established on the banks of the River Don, the biggest being Stoneywood.

 The Pirie family who owned the mill were enlightened employers.
 They provided a school for the workers’ children and established a free library.
-Education and self employment were encouraged.
+Education and self-employment were encouraged.
 In this relatively benevolent environment people like George Gibb thrived.

 Born at Bridge of Don in 1826, Gibb worked as a factory hand in the mill, but in his spare time he became a student of literature.
-He began to write poetry and soon his verses were appearing regularly in ‘The Aberdeen Herald’.
+He began to write poetry and soon his verses were appearing regularly in The Aberdeen Herald.
 Music also captured his imagination and in 1850, along with John Beveridge and ten others, he formed the Stoneywood and Auchmull Union Band.
-Auchmull was the earlier name from the village now known as Bucksburn.
+Auchmull was the earlier name for the village now known as Bucksburn.

 The term ‘Union’ appears to have been adopted simply to signify that the two villages were united in the project.